What is a personal information breach and why do they occur?

 5. implement remedial action.

-See the Personal Information Breach Guideline for more information.
+See the Personal Information Breach Guideline (external site) (PDF) for more information.

 Planning for a personal information breach

-The steps mentioned above can inform the implementation of an agency’s Breach Response Plan.
+The steps mentioned above can inform the implementation of an agency’s Personal Information Breach Response Plan (Plan).

-A Breach Response Plan provides guidance and prescribes procedures for reporting, recording and investigating information security incidents, which includes breaches.
+A Plan provides guidance and procedures for reporting, recording and investigating information security incidents, which includes breaches.
 Referring to an existing plan will improve the breach response time and therefore mitigate risks quicker.

-The plan should be developed in accordance with PC030 Protective Security in the Government of South Australia.
-PC030 outlines the whole-of-government approach to adopting the South Australian Protective Security Framework as the protective security policy requirements for the South Australian government.
+The plan should be developed in accordance with PC030 Protective Security in the Government of South Australia (external site) (external site) (external site).
+PC030 outlines the whole-of-government approach to adopting the South Australian Protective Security Framework (external site) (external site) (external site) as the protective security policy requirements for the South Australian government.
 PC030 describes the arrangements and expectations for personnel, physical and information security in South Australian government agencies.

 PC030 applies to all South Australian public sector agencies (as defined in section 3(1) of the Public Sector Act 2009) and to any other person or organisation that is generally subject to the direction of a Minister of the Crown; all of which are referred to in the circular as “Agencies”.